Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 Read time : 9 min

-Here are the list of the 20 richest natural sources of vitamin C, starting with the most potent.
+Here is the list of the 20 richest natural sources of vitamin C, starting with the most potent:

 1. Kakadu Plums

-Native to Australia, Kakadu Plums are one of the richest natural vitamin C sources known for their high antioxidant properties.
-Harvested from wild trees in the Northern Territory, Indigenous Australians have used these plums for their healing properties.
-They are gaining global recognition for their exceptional vitamin C content and have become popular in supplements and skin care products.
+Native to Australia, Kakadu Plums are considered one of the richest natural sources of Vitamin C [5].
+Indigenous Australians have traditionally used these plums for their healing properties.
+They are gaining global recognition for their exceptional vitamin C and antioxidant properties and are popular in supplements and skincare products [5].

 2. Acerola Cherries

-Acerola cherries are extremely high in vitamin C, with 100 grams providing an astonishing 1864% of the daily value, making them one of the top natural sources.
-Grown in tropical climates, these cherries are harvested during the rainy season.
-Their vibrant red color is a natural indicator of their rich nutritional profile.
+Acerola cherries are extremely high in vitamin C, with 100 grams providing an astonishing 1864% of the daily value [6].
+Grown in tropical climates, these cherries are a top natural source and are often studied for their pharmacological potential and high nutritional profile [6].

 3. Rose Hips

-These small fruits are packed with vitamin C, offering 473% of the daily value per 100 grams.
-Often used in teas, jams, and supplements, rose hips are known for their anti-inflammatory properties.
-They are commonly used in herbal medicine to help with joint pain and other inflammatory conditions.
+These small fruits are packed with vitamin C, offering 473% of the daily value per 100 grams [4].
+Often used in teas, jams, and supplements, rose hips are known for their anti-inflammatory properties and are commonly used in herbal medicine, often to help manage joint pain [7].

-Both green and red chili peppers are excellent sources of vitamin C. A single hot green chili provides about 109 milligrams of vitamin C. The heat from chili peppers comes from capsaicin, which promotes circulation and metabolism.
+Both green and red chilli peppers are excellent sources of vitamin C. A single hot green chilli provides about 109 milligrams of vitamin C. The heat comes from capsaicin, which supports circulation and metabolism.
 They are also rich in vitamin A, supporting vision and immune health.

 5. Guavas

-Guavas are rich in vitamin C, providing 419% of the daily value in one cup.
+Guavas are rich in vitamin C, providing up to 419% of the daily value in one cup.
 They also contain potassium, which supports heart and digestive health.
-Guavas can be eaten raw, juiced, or used in jams and sauces, with the seeds offering additional fiber.
+Guavas can be eaten raw, juiced, or used in jams, with the seeds offering additional fibre.

 6. Sweet Yellow Peppers

-These peppers provide 204% of the daily value of vitamin C per 100 grams.
-They are versatile in many dishes, adding color and flavor to salads, stir-fries, and dips.
-They are also high in beta-carotene, supporting skin and eye health.
+These peppers provide a substantial 204% of the daily value of vitamin C per 100 grams [8].
+They are versatile in many dishes and are also high in beta-carotene, which the body converts into vitamin A, potentially supporting skin and eye health.

 7. Black Currants